behreajj/AseSlicesTool/README.md

 To install this script, open Aseprite.
 In the menu bar, go to `File > Scripts > Open Scripts Folder`.
 Move the Lua script(s) into the folder that opens.
 Return to Aseprite; go to `File > Scripts > Rescan Scripts Folder` (the default hotkey is `F5`).
 The script(s) should now be listed under `File > Scripts`.
 Select `editSlices.lua` or `exportSlices.lua` to launch a dialog.

-If an error message in Aseprite's console appears, check if the script folder is on a file path that includes characters beyond [UTF-8](https://en.wikipedia.org/wiki/UTF-8), such as 'é' (e acute) or 'ö' (o umlaut).
+If an error message in Aseprite's console appears, check if the script folder is on a file path that includes characters beyond ASCII, such as 'é' (e acute) or 'ö' (o umlaut).

 ## Usage